Reflector Teacher has quickly become an indispensable tool in the classroom.

 Reflector gives teachers the ability to move around the classroom while teaching.
 Instead of being tied to a desk, educators can interact and engage directly with students.
-Many teachers find Reflector to be an effective mobile document camera.
+Many teachers find Reflector to be an effective mobile visualizer, or document camera.

 When a teacher is interacting with students and recognizes work that could benefit the class, Reflector allows the teacher to stop and show the class what that student is doing.
 This can be particularly helpful when showing steps to solve a math problem.